 Know and understand how to play rugby and feel at home in a rugby game.
 Basics of starting, attacking and defending.
 Know what is going on, enjoy it.

-Stay flexible when you learn how to play.
-The more you are flexible when you move and think, the more you will find it easy to play.
+The more you are flexible when you move and think, the quicker you will find it easy to play.

 You play on a rugby field and the laws of the game specify every detail about it.
 Knowing the layout will help you understand the game.